KirillTopchy/MovieSearchApp/README.md

 A simple two-project solution for searching movies via OMDb API with a Blazor Server frontend and an ASP.NET Core Web API backend.
 It supports searching by title and stores search history in a local database.

 ## Projects
-- `MovieSearchBackend` – ASP.NET Core Web API (NET 8) that proxies OMDb requests and persists search history using EF Core.
+- `MovieSearchBackend` â€“ ASP.NET Core Web API (NET 8) that proxies OMDb requests and persists search history using EF Core.
-- `MovieSearchFrontend` – Blazor Server (NET 8) UI for searching movies and viewing history.
+- `MovieSearchFrontend` â€“ Blazor Server (NET 8) UI for searching movies and viewing history.

 ## Prerequisites
 - .NET 8 SDK